stephenpearson/kitchen-oci/README.md

    - `hostname_prefix`, Prefix for the generated hostnames (note that OCI doesn't like underscores)
    - `freeform_tags`, Hash containing tag name(s) and values(s)
    - `use_instance_principals`, Boolean flag indicated whether Instance Principals should be used as credentials (see below)
+   - `preemptible_instance`, Boolean flag to indicate if the compute instance should be preemptible, default is `false`.
+   - `shape_config`, Hash of shape config parameters required when using Flex shapes.
+     - `ocpus`, number of CPUs requested
+     - `memory_in_gbs`, the amount of memory requested
+     - `baseline_ocpu_utilization`, the minimum CPU utilization, default `BASELINE_1_1`

 Optional settings for WinRM support in Windows: